 - Variable-frequency drives, which normally use a 1-20 kilohertz (kHz) carrier frequency.

-- Audio frequency: 15 Hz to 20 kHz (the range of human hearing).
+- Audio frequency range: 15 Hz to 20 kHz (the range of human hearing).

 - Radio frequency: 30-300 kHz.